Transcoder settings related to your Plex Media Server. You can access these under Settings > Server > Transcoder in Plex Web App.

 For the technically-minded, what this setting does is pass different sets of

 - Make my CPU hurt:

 Maximum simultaneous video transcode

 Set the maximum number of transcoding sessions that you will allow simultaneously.
-For instance, if you only want to allow two transcodes to happen any any one time (even if your computer is capable of more), you can set the value to
+For instance, if you only want to allow two transcodes to happen at any one time (even if your computer is capable of more), you can set the value to

 2. Most users won’t see a need to change this value.

-Related Page: Bandwidth and Transcoding Limits
+Related Page: Server Settings - Bandwidth and Transcoding Limits

 Click on the Show Advanced button at the top right of the settings area to toggle display of advanced settings.
 Be careful when adjusting or using advanced settings.

 Segmented transcoder timeout

 Timeout value in seconds that segmented transcodes will wait for the transcoder to begin writing data.